 What is WAFM?

 The Judicial Council uses the Workload-based Allocation and Funding Methodology (WAFM) to calculate how much funding each of the state’s 58 trial courts will receive annually, based on the workload at each court.

 What determines how much a court receives?

 Under WAFM, funding is based on a court’s workload—not just the number of cases received but also the types of cases handled annually.
 A traffic infraction, for example, takes far fewer resources and staff than a complex felony, and is given less weight in the calculation.
 Court filings are averaged over a three-year period to avoid funding swings that might come with a surge or decline in filings.

-There is also a minimum level below which a court’s funding cannot fall—for the states smallest courts with as few as two judges, that’s $750,000.
-The council uses statistics from the U.S. Bureau of Labor to factor in the differences among courts in costs of employee salaries.
+There is also a minimum level below which a court’s funding cannot fall—for the state’s smallest courts with as few as two judges, that’s $750,000.
+Statistics from the U.S. Bureau of Labor factor in the differences among courts in costs of employee salaries.

 Do courts get all of their money this way?

-No. While the majority of a court’s budget is determined this way, many programs within the courts have their own separate funding sources.
-Programs that are not dependent on WAFM funding include dependency counsel, court security, and interpreters, among others.
+No. While the majority of a court’s budget is determined this way, many court programs have their own separate funding sources.
+Programs that are not dependent on WAFM funding include dependency counsel, court security and interpreters, among others.

 While the Judicial Council calculates a trial court’s budget allocation via WAFM, each court gets to decide how to spend that money.

 Why did we need this new formula in the first place?